jason-davey/studio/TECHNICAL_SPEC.md

 - **AI-Assisted Content Generation (Step 4):** Provides AI-powered suggestions for A/B test copy using Genkit and Google's Gemini model.
 Users can provide an optional "Campaign Focus / Keywords" to further tailor these suggestions.
 - **JSON Generation (Step 4):** Automatically generates JSON output compatible with Firebase Remote Config for each A/B test content variation (currently Hero focused).
 Allows copying or downloading of JSON.
 - **Local Configuration Management for A/B Hero Variants (Step 4):** Enables users to save, load, and manage different A/B test Hero content configurations (including campaign focus) directly in their browser's local storage.
-- **Side-by-Side Full Page A/B Preview (Step 4 output to `/landing-preview`):** Renders two full page versions (Version A and Version B, based on two `PageBlueprint` objects) on a dedicated preview page (`/landing-preview`) for visual comparison.
-Step 4 currently only passes Hero configs to this page; future work is needed in Step 4 to send full blueprints.
+- **Side-by-Side A/B Hero Preview (Step 4 output to `/landing-preview`):** Renders two Hero section versions on a dedicated preview page (`/landing-preview`) for visual comparison.
+(Note: The preview page was previously enhanced to show full blueprints but has been temporarily simplified to Hero-only for diagnosing data transfer issues.
+Full blueprint preview is the goal).
 - **Deployment Guidance (Step 5):** Provides instructions for using the generated JSON in Firebase.
 - **Guided Walkthrough:** An interactive, step-by-step tour of the application's features, highlighting key UI elements and explaining their purpose.
 Includes a welcome modal and can auto-load sample data.
 Triggered from the fixed top bar.
 - **Firebase Integration (Indirect):** Prepares content for A/B tests run via Firebase Remote Config and Firebase A/B Testing.
 Firebase Authentication is used for user management.